oit-ipbl/portal/setup/commtools.md

 ## Minutz
 - Minutz is a automatic translation service.
 You can communicate with foreign collegues freely through Minutz in your native language.
-- We make minutz room urls for every team.
+- We've prepared Minutz room url for every team.
 Please check the iPBL url list (See Slack).

 # Recommended tools
 - Here are some recommended tools.
 If you have any other recommendation for communication, please let us know on slack.